kyalo-vibes/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script for printing current directory
+Script for printing the current directory